Hero Image

 Strength in Stillness

 As I moved through rehab, I discovered something even deeper: the power of the body and mind.
-The injury became a pivotal turning point in my life, one that could have easily led me down a completely different path. but in moments like this, we’re given a choice.
-We can nourish our bodies, stay patient and consistent through the process, feed our minds with thoughts that lift us higher, and grow - or to turn away, let frustration take root, and slowly diminish.
+The injury became a pivotal turning point in my life, one that could have easily led me down a completely different path, but in that moment I realised, I could either nourish my body, stay patient and consistent through the process, or turn away, let frustration take root, and slowly diminish.

 Choosing the first path showed me, in the most undeniable way, the extraordinary power that lives in both the body and the mind.